 Today is the first full day of summer - hip! hip! hooray!
 Saskatchewan summers are terribly short, so the thing is to make the most of them because before you know it we'll be bundled up in parkas again.
 There's so much to love about right now, this time, this place.
 My yard is bursting into colour and the most dramatic Oriental Poppies are beginning to open so like a total dork I stare at them constantly.
 I know their moment to shine is fleeting so I'm savouring their beauty while I can.
 There's a lesson in that, right there, which isn't lost on me.
 The next 90 days will be jam-packed with bonfires, star gazing, picnics, ice cold beers, pool side margaritas, outdoor concerts, garden goodness, bare feet, sunburns, strappy sandals & sundresses, (old) friendly faces, ice cream and more ice cream, wishes on shooting stars, road trips, skinny dips(?), sand between toes, kids blowing bubbles, hammock afternoons and lots and lots of BBQ.
 So much to look forward to I can't stand it.

 Know what else I'm loving these day?
 These crepes.
 Yes.
 I. Am.
-I spied this recipe while over at my Mom's last month and I knew I had to make these crepes for you.
-Because I love you, don't you know?
 The timing is perfect because my rhubarb plant is kind of going crazy right now, back there in the far corner of my garden and I better get at chopping it down and making the most of its deliciousness before it's too late.
 Like Donny and Marie, Burt and Ernie, Simon and Garfunkel, Brad and Angelina, Hall and Oates, Vodka and Tonic, Bacon and Everything, Strawberry and Rhubarb are best friends and their delicious combination is only made better by the creamy cheesy addition of mascarpone.
 Holy cow people.
 Holy cow.

 Crepes are one of my favourite things in the whole world and every time I make them I wonder why I don't make them more often.
 They may take a little longer, but honestly not that much longer than pancakes, and they look just so much sexier.
 You have to make one at a time.
 No big deal.
 You have to stand at the stove, wait a couple of minutes and flip them quickly.
 No biggie, just have a coffee beside you and a good song on the cassette deck.
 There was something almost meditative as I made my small batch of crepes.
 Pour, swirl, flip.
 Birds were chirping and I was listening to Beautiful Day.
 Indeed.